 River of Art 2018 Art Prize

 Presented in partnership with Narooma-based art organisation SoART, entry forms for the River of Art Prize will be available from 29 January 2018.
 The River of Art Prize is a highly regarded competition, professionally judged by a panel of successful artists.
-Further details and entry forms available in February 2018.
+Further details and entry forms now available.

 Land of Many Waters Exhibition

 For the first time in 2018, the festival will invite artists to submit works that explore River of Art’s theme: Land of Many Waters.
 For this initiative, River of Art has partnered with regional arts organisations to curate artworks that will be displayed at our creative hubs across the region.
-Further details and entry forms available from 14 February 2018.
+Further details and entry forms now available.